zhuang-li/zhuang-li.github.io/_pages/about.md

 - Remote interns with strong research backgrounds for interesting collaborative projects
 - Industry partners from tech companies interested in practical NLP challenges

-For PhD supervision at RMIT, I collaborate with senior faculty members (usually professors) at RMIT as part of the supervision team.
+For PhD supervision at RMIT, I collaborate with senior faculty members at RMIT as part of the supervision team.
 I welcome applications for:
 - Grant-based students (subject to grant availability)
 - University scholarship applicants (highly competitive)